vayalalipraneet/vayalalipraneet/README.md

 ### Hi there, I'm Praneet 👋
 <!--[website]-->

-## I'm a Doctoral Student at the Center for Mobility with Vertical Lift!
+## Currently a Graduate Research Assistant at the Center for Mobility with Vertical Lift, Rensselaer Polytechnic Institute, New York!

-- 🌱 I’m currently working on fault-tolerant control of rotorcraft 🚁
+- 🌱 My area of expertise is rotorcraft 🚁 flight dynamics and control

+I am a doctoral candidate with a passion for VTOL technologies pursuing research in the field of flight dynamics and control with focus on fault tolerant control on VTOL aircraft.
+Current work focuses on utilizing redundant control effectors for damage tolerance on VTOL aircraft by applying modern control design techniques.

 - ⚡ Fun fact: I love to take photographs and currently I am dabbling with aerial photography

 ### Spotify Playing 🎧